PicolotoLF/SlideShowPowerBI/README.md

 ## Working

-When you are in the Power BI report, click the icon button and the slide show should be start.
+When you are in the Power BI report, click the icon button and the slide show should be start and the reports will change every <b>five seconds